AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Motivation

-Building on the configuration in \S\ref{sec:mov-fcfs}, we additionally run GPT-J-6B on an NVIDIA 4090 GPU to evaluate the effective throughput with different statically configured batch token limits.
-As shown in the Table \ref{tab:maxbatch}, both excessively small and overly large limits degrade effective throughput.
-Moreover, the optimal token limit varies across hardware conditions and workload levels.
+We evaluate statically configured batch-level token budgets across different hardware, models, and workloads, and observe that both overly small and excessively large budgets degrade goodput (\autoref{tab:maxbatch}).
+Moreover, the optimal budget varies across hardware and workload conditions.

-\textbf{Opportunity 2: Dynamically adapting the batch token limit to real-time load and hardware status is essential for maximizing effective throughput.}